 Children who have a sibling attending the school and who will continue to do so when the younger child is admitted.
-For this purpose, sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner as well as children who are brought together as a family by a same sex civil partnership.
-In every case, the child must be living in the same family unit at the same address, at the time of application.
+Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner as well as children who are brought together as a family by a same sex civil partnership.
+In every case, the child must be living in the same family unit at the same address, Monday to Friday, at the time of the application.